Hand washing: History

-The importance of hand washing for human health – particularly for people in vulnerable circumstances like mothers who had just given birth or wounded soldiers in hospitals – was first recognized in the mid 19th century by two pioneers of hand hygiene: the Hungarian physician Ignaz Semmelweis who worked in Vienna, Austria and Florence Nightingale, the English "founder of modern nursing".
-At that time most people still believed that infections were caused by foul odors called miasmas.
+The importance of hand washing for human health – particularly for people in vulnerable circumstances like mothers who had just given birth or wounded soldiers in hospitals – was recognized by several pioneers of medicine during the 18th and 19th century: the English obstetrician Charles White in 1777, the Scottish physician Alexander Gordon in 1795, the Scottish obstetrician James Young Simpson in 1840, the American physician Oliver Wendell Holmes in 1843; the Hungarian obstetrician Ignaz Semmelweis in 1847; and Florence Nightingale, the English "founder of modern nursing", during the Crimean War.
+At the time, most people still believed that infections were caused by foul odors called miasmas.

 In the 1980s, foodborne outbreaks and healthcare-associated infections led the United States Centers for Disease Control and Prevention to more actively promote hand hygiene as an important way to prevent the spread of infection.
 The outbreak of swine flu in 2009 and the COVID-19 pandemic in 2020 led to increased awareness in many countries of the importance of washing hands with soap to protect oneself from such infectious diseases.
 For example, posters with "correct hand washing techniques" were hung up next to hand washing sinks in public toilets and in the toilets of office buildings and airports in Germany.
+Research indicates that the COVID pandemic shifted social norms regarding hand washing, making it more prevalent worldwide.

 Society and culture

 Moral aspects

 The phrase "washing one's hands of" something, means declaring one's unwillingness to take responsibility for the thing or share complicity in it.
 It originates from the bible passage in Matthew where Pontius Pilate washed his hands of the decision to crucify Jesus Christ, but has become a phrase with a much wider usage in some English communities.

 In Shakespeare's Macbeth, Lady Macbeth begins to compulsively wash her hands in an attempt to cleanse an imagined stain, representing her guilty conscience regarding crimes she had committed and induced her husband to commit.

-It has also been found that people, after having recalled or contemplated unethical acts, tend to wash hands more often than others, and tend to value hand washing equipment more.
-Furthermore, those who are allowed to wash their hands after such a contemplation are less likely to engage in other "cleansing" compensatory actions, such as volunteering.

-Religion

-Religions prescribe hand washing for both hygienic and symbolic purposes.

-Symbolic hand washing, using water but no soap to wash hands, is a part of ritual hand washing featured in many religions, including the Baháʼí Faith, Hinduism, tevilah and netilat yadayim in Judaism, Cantharus and Lavabo in Christianity, and Wudhu in Islam.
-Religions also prescribe hygienic hand washing, especially after certain actions.
-Hinduism, Judaism, Christianity, and Islam mandate washing of hands after using the toilet.
-Hinduism, Buddhism, Sikhism, Judaism, certain denominations of Christianity, and Islam mandate washing of hands before and after every meal.